denispol/Toutui/README.md

 chmod +x hello_toutui.sh
 ./hello_toutui.sh install
 ```
+Once the installation is complete, type `toutui` in your terminal to launch the app.
 #### **Update**
 The script will detect if a new release is available and install it if any.
 ```bash